From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: The Virtual Research Group Workflow

 Translating quantum many-body theory into discrete, scalable array operations requires computational knowledge that is often only implicit in the literature.
-To address this gap, we organized our LLM-assisted development pipeline to mirror the functional structure of a traditional academic research group.
-As illustrated in Fig.~\ref{fig:workflow}, the workflow partitions algorithm development into three distinct LLM roles supervised by a human Principal Investigator (PI): theory extraction, formal specification, and code implementation.
+To address this gap, we organized the LLM-assisted development pipeline to mirror the functional structure of a traditional academic research group.
+As illustrated in Fig.~\ref{fig:workflow}, the workflow partitions algorithm development into four LLM-mediated stages supervised by a human Principal Investigator (PI): theory extraction, formal specification, PI-Level Review, and code implementation, followed by a structured reporting protocol.
+The methodology described below represents the workflow's current form.
+The PI-Level Review (Sec.~\ref{sec:pi-review}) and the structured reporting protocol (Sec.~\ref{sec:reporting}) were introduced during the Pfaffian-MPS case study (Sec.~\ref{sec:pfaffian}), after early runs showed that nominally coding-ready specifications could still leave sign, gauge, provenance, and production-scale constraints insufficiently externalized.
+We present these stages here as part of the unified workflow because they are not incidental additions: they are the mechanism by which failure modes discovered in the harder case were converted into reusable externalization gates.
+The DMRG and Pfaffian-MPS case studies should therefore be read as evaluations of two successive workflow generations: the DMRG case shows that the simpler three-stage workflow can suffice for pedagogically dense sources, while the Pfaffian-MPS case motivates the additional gates used in the workflow's current form.

-\subsection{Stage 1: Theory Extraction (LLM-0 / the ``Junior Theorist'')}
+\subsection{Stage 1: Theory Extraction (LLM-0, the ``Junior Theorist'')}

-The workflow begins by providing the source literature---in this case, the review of MPS and DMRG by Schollw\"ock~\cite{Schollwock2011}---to the first model, denoted LLM-0.
-The role of this agent is to extract the main theoretical ingredients required for implementation, including Matrix Product Operator (MPO) constructions, QR/SVD canonicalization procedures, and contractions defining the effective Hamiltonian, and to express them in an initial \LaTeX{} draft.
+The workflow begins by providing the source literature to the first model, denoted LLM-0.
+The role of this agent is to extract the main theoretical ingredients required for implementation---Hamiltonian definitions, canonical-form derivations, contractions defining effective operators, MPS/MPO constructions, and benchmark targets---and to express them in an initial \LaTeX{} draft, denoted \texttt{latex-spec-LLM-0.tex}.
+The prompt instructs LLM-0 to resolve cross-references in the source, expand compressed equations into explicit form, and mark any notational clarifications it introduces beyond the source paper.

-In practice, this first-stage output captures the broad mathematical structure of the algorithm but often remains incomplete as an implementation document.
-As shown schematically in Fig.~\ref{fig:workflow}(b), initial unmediated extraction can produce pseudo-code with ambiguous index assignments, incomplete library references, or contraction patterns that are mathematically suggestive but computationally inefficient.
-If translated directly into executable code, such drafts can lead to incorrect tensor wiring or unfavorable memory scaling, including dense intermediate constructions with cost well above the intended matrix-free design.
+In practice, the Stage 1 output captures the broad mathematical structure of the algorithm but typically remains incomplete as an implementation document.
+Initial extraction can produce pseudo-code with ambiguous index assignments, incomplete library references, or contraction patterns that are mathematically suggestive but computationally inefficient.
+Stage 1 is therefore a faithful but not yet sufficient transcription: it externalizes what the source paper makes visible, but not the implementation-critical knowledge that lies between the lines.